 - An academic record reflecting the ability to do graduate work at a 3.0 grade point average or above on a four-point scale.

-- Two to three years of college-level Hebrew language study prior to admission.
+- Two years of college-level Hebrew language study prior to admission.

 - Completion of the general Graduate Record Examination (GRE).